isomerpages/moe-hougangsec/_key-programmes/HS Innovates/Every Hougean Innovates.md

 <p>In 2019, efforts were being made to strengthen the ‘Values-in-Action’
 (VIA) model so as to allow students to focus on their thinking processes and make meaningful contributions to the community.
-With this in mind, the FIDS Innovation Approach was infused into VIA and hence the ‘InnoVIAtion’ programme was launched.</p>
+With this in mind, design thinking was infused into VIA and hence the ‘InnoVIAtion’ programme was launched.</p>
 <p>Through this programme, the VIA leaders participated in an experiential
 training using the&nbsp; InnoVIAtion package, before they begin planning, implementing and reviewing their VIA projects with their CCA members.&nbsp;</p>